php-ru/symfony-docs-ru/logging/processors.rst

 handler level or at the channel level instead of registering it globally (see the following sections).

+Symfony's MonologBridge provides processors that can be registered inside your application.

+:class:`Symfony\\Bridge\\Monolog\\Processor\\DebugProcessor`
+    Adds additional information useful for debugging like a timestamp or an error message to the record.

+:class:`Symfony\\Bridge\\Monolog\\Processor\\TokenProcessor`
+    Adds information from the current user's token to the record namely username, roles and whether the user is authenticated.

+:class:`Symfony\\Bridge\\Monolog\\Processor\\WebProcessor`
+    Overrides data from the request using the data inside Symfony's request object.

+.. versionadded:: 3.4

+    The ``TokenProcessor`` class was introduced in Symfony 3.4.

 Registering Processors per Handler
 ----------------------------------